 The majority of Chajul’s population are monolingual Ixil speakers with limited access to information about COVID-19 and crucial prevention methods.
 In rural, indigenous communities, illiteracy rates are high, and national or international news is often unavailable in one’s own language.
 Limitless Horizons Ixil has partnered with MAIA’s Impact School and the Maya Health Alliance to produce videos on hygiene practices in Ixil.

-Our psychologist has begun conducting one-on-one counseling sessions over the phone with scholars who are struggling at home or with the situation.
-He is also calling each scholar to check in with them and identifying challenges and scheduling phone therapy sessions for those in need of extra support.
+Our psychologist has begun conducting one-on-one counselling sessions over the phone with scholars who are struggling at home and with the current situation.
+He is also calling each scholar to check in with them, identifying challenges and scheduling phone therapy sessions for those in need of extra support.
 During his calls with scholars, he also provides recommendations on how to cope with the current situation and reduce stress.

 In a community where nearly half of parents are illiterate and only 5% of youth graduate from high school, school disruption such as that caused by the COVID-19 quarantine, could have huge consequences on scholar retention and graduation rates.
 Studying from home often presents challenges when there is limited access to the internet or technological services.
 We have developed the following strategies to support the educational and emotional needs of youth and scholars while they live under lockdown:

-- Tutoring: To address the gap in remote learning provided by our scholars’ schools, and indefinite school closures in Guatemala, we will be providing scholars with tutoring in key subjects.
-Our middle school scholars will receive virtual group tutoring in English, Spanish, and Math to help them prepare for high school courses.
+– Tutoring: To address the gap in learning due to school closures and lack of distance learning options provided by schools, we are providing scholars with tutoring in key subjects.
+Our middle and high school scholars are receiving virtual classes every week in English, Spanish, and math on the Zoom and Google Meet platforms.

-- Story Hour on Community Radio: As a way to continue providing services to our library visitors and the whole community, Limitless Horizons Ixil’s librarians are broadcasting bilingual Story Hours in Spanish and Ixil on local radio.
+– Story Hour on Community Radio: Limitless Horizons Ixil’s librarians, David and Olga, are broadcasting bilingual story hours in Spanish and Ixil on local radio, thereby continuing service provision for our library visitors and the whole community.
 Librarians read two children’s books in both Spanish and Ixil twice a week.
 So far, they have read Rabbit and Turtle Go to School by Lucy Floyd, Pancho’s Journey by Antonio Santos, and Con Mis Manos (With My Hands) by Mariana Pellegrino, among others!
 They have also done special broadcasts for Earth Day and Mother’s Day to honor environmental action and women’s rights.
-Listen to the Story Hours here.
+Listen to story hour here.

-Informational Resources for Ixil Migrants in the USA
+Informational Resources for Ixil Migrants in the US

 This is a challenging time for all of us.
 While Limitless Horizons Ixil is committed to supporting Ixil families in Chajul, we also recognize that the Ixil Region has one of the highest rates of migration to the United States from across Guatemala.
 For this reason, we are providing information to support Ixil community members currently living in the United States.